What Is Autosomal Dominant Polycystic Kidney Disease?

 - CT scan.
 It's a powerful X-ray that makes detailed pictures inside your body.

 Doctors can also test your DNA to see if you have a broken PKD1 or PKD2 gene.
 But it’s important to know the limits of the test.
-It can show if you have the gene mutation, but it can't tell when you will first develop symptoms of ADPKD.
+It can show if you have the gene, but it can’t tell you when you’ll get ADPKD or how severe it will be.

 - How will this disease make me feel?